-- Highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+- The highest priority is to satisfy the customer through early and continuous delivery of valuable software.

 - It welcomes changing requirements, even late in development.

-- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shortest timescale.
+- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the shortest timescale.

 - Working software is the primary measure of progress.